Your doctor may suggest palliative treatments for your advanced prostate cancer, which may relieve symptoms and make you

 - Take anxiety and antidepressant medications

-Many things can cause fatigue when you have advanced prostate cancer.
-You might not feel like eating, which can make you feel weak and tired.
-Pain, depression, and many of the drugs you take can also make you fatigued.
+Many things can make you feel tired when you have advanced prostate cancer.
+You might not feel like eating, which can make you feel weak.
+Pain, depression, and many of the drugs you take can also lead to fatigue.

 Some ways to fight it are: